SQL CASE WHEN Multiple Conditions Guide

 AND combines multiple conditions within a single WHEN clause.
 All conditions must be TRUE for the clause to match.
 This pattern handles business rules that depend on two or more factors simultaneously: an order is 'Priority' only if the amount is high AND the customer is VIP.
 Both conditions must hold.

--- Flag high-value VIP orders for expedited shipping
+-- Flag high-value orders from premium accounts for expedited shipping

 SELECT